...

 Example:

-His learning is reflected in his studies.
+His learning is evident in his performance.

 Example: